Divisiones Regionales de Fútbol in Galicia: External links

-Primeira Galicia
+Primera Futgal

-Primeira Galicia (formerly Primeira División Autonómica de Galicia) is the seventh level of the Spanish football league system.
+Primera Futgal (formerly Primeira División Autonómica de Galicia and Primeira Galicia) is the seventh level of the Spanish football league system.
 It is administered by the Galician Football Federation.

 League format

 The league is played in five groups of 18 teams each.
 At the end of the season, the champion each group are promoted to Autonómica Preferente plus the winner of a playoff tie between the runners-up from groups 1 & 2, runners-up from groups 3 & 4 and runner-up & 3rd place from group 5.
 Three teams in Group 1 & 2 and two each in Group 3, 4 & 5 are relegated to Segunda Autonómica.
 (Further relegations may be needed to maintain 18 clubs in each group.)